Zyzakus/openxdagpool/README.md

 good Laravel 5, webpack, mix, blade, sass, javascript and bulma experience is needed.
 All pull requests must have reasonable code quality and security.

 # Dependencies
-- pool version at least 0.2.0 (previous versions printed network hashrate as an average over one hour, it is now averaged over 4 hours)
+- pool version at least 0.2.1
 - nginx, php7+, mariadb or mysql, npm 8.x

 # How the pool website works
-The pool website periodically fetches exported data from the pool daemon.
-Pool daemon-side scripts are in a [separate repository](https://github.com/XDagger/openxdagpool-scripts).
+The pool website periodically fetches required data from the pool daemon-side script.
+These scripts are in a [separate repository](https://github.com/XDagger/openxdagpool-scripts).
 This data is stored locally and then processed.
-Data flow is one way only, from pool daemon (exports) to the pool website.
-Only exception is balance checking, which calls `/balance.php` on pool-daemon server, but this URL is configurable in `.env`.
-You can use any other balance checker that *contains* compatible output (`x.xxxxxxxxx` - the address in question balance with 9 decimal places) and can accept XDAG address in question as a GET / route parameter.

 Processed results are most often stored in a database.
-The pool re-reads imported text files whenever necessary.
+The pool re-reads imported data files whenever necessary.

 This means the pool website is totally independent of the pool itself.
-Should the pool software side cron tasks stop, the pool website would just endlessly display the last exported information from the pool daemon.
+Should the pool daemon-side become unavailable, the pool website would just endlessly display the latest obtained information from the pool daemon.

 # Installation